 Carbon Fee and Dividend, a revenue-neutral carbon tax with 100% of the net revenue returned directly to households, will reduce greenhouse gas emissions 52% below 1990 levels within 20 years while growing the economy and saving lives.

 "Most impressive is the work of Citizens' Climate Lobby...If you want to join the fight to save the planet, to save creation for your grandchildren, there is no more effective step you could take than becoming an active member of this group."Dr. James HansenClimate scientist and former head of the NASA Goddard Institute

-As individuals, our choices control more than a third of U.S. carbon emissions.
+"As individuals, our choices control more than a third of U.S. carbon emissions.
 The rest is out of our control as individuals--but not as constituents.
-That’s why Citizens' Climate Lobby is so important.
-It gives the ordinary citizen a voice to tell our elected leaders at the city, state, and national level that we care about climate change and we want a real price on carbon.Dr.
-Katharine HayhoeAtmospheric Scientist and Director of the Climate Science Center at Texas Tech University
+That’s why CCL is so important.
+It gives the ordinary citizen a voice to tell our elected leaders we want a real price on carbon."Dr. Katharine HayhoeAtmospheric Scientist and Director of the Climate Science Center at Texas Tech University

 - One day, ideally in the not-too-distant future, when Congress finally passes major legislation to curb carbon emissions — to reduce the environmental and economic harm caused by climate change — Americans will owe a big thank you to the perseverance and discipline of the Citizens’ Climate Lobby.David BornsteinWriter, NYT and Co-founder Solutions Journalism Network

 "The Citizens’ Climate Lobby is an exceptional group that is pursuing an amazingly productive, substantive way to engage with members of Congress on both sides of the aisle."Lee ZeldinCongressman (R-NY)